 Each of the reading semesters lasts five months, consisting of a four-month reading period and a one-month examination period.
 “Fall” semesters extend from September through December, and “spring” semesters extend from January through May.
 Each of the reading semesters contains 3 courses comprised of directed reading, video and audio lecture presentations, interactive essays, and bi-monthly video-teleconference (VTC) meetings with a 4-person mentor group to discuss ideas and experiences that arise in the coursework.

 Final examination essay topics can be found in advance in the “focus questions” section of each course syllabus.
 Students will please note, however that the syllabus as posted below – including the ‘focus questions’ – are subject to minor changes from year to year.
 In case of such changes, students will be given an updated syllabus at least one semester prior to the start date of any affected course.

-Graduates of the MTh in Pastoral Counseling program may be eligible to apply for entry-level certifications in the fields of pastoral counseling and chaplaincy with a number of professional organizations after completion of the program.
+Graduates of the MTh in Pastoral Care & Counseling program may be eligible to apply for entry-level certification in the fields of pastoral care, pastoral counseling and professional chaplaincy with a number of professional organizations after completion of the program.
 Students are not compelled to pursue certification, but the program staff will assist them with applications to the organization(s) of their choice upon request.